MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 You will work independently as well as in local and international teams, with a focus on producing excellent research as well as in learning and acting in real-life contexts of AI creation and deployment.

-You will be based in [Thessaloniki](https://wikitravel.org/en/Thessaloniki), Greece, a city renowned for its festivals, events and vibrant cultural life in general and recently being ranked by Lonely Planet as the world's fifth-best party city worldwide.
+You will be based in <a href="https://wikitravel.org/en/Thessaloniki" target="blank">Thessaloniki</a>, Greece, a city renowned for its festivals, events and vibrant cultural life in general and recently being ranked by Lonely Planet as the world's fifth-best party city worldwide.
 More importantly, it is also a city with a continuous 3,000 year old history; preserving relics of its Roman, Byzantine, Ottoman past and of its formerly dominant Jewish population.

 #### Your profile